bitcoinerlab/descriptors/README.md

 Finally, `ledgerManager.ledgerState` is an object used to store information related to Ledger devices.
 Although Ledger devices themselves are stateless, this object can be used to store information such as xpubs, master fingerprints, and wallet policies.
 You can pass an initially empty object that will be updated with more information as it is used.
 The object can be serialized and stored for future use.

+The [API reference for the ledger module](https://bitcoinerlab.com/modules/descriptors/api/variables/ledger.html) provides a comprehensive list of functions related to the Ledger Hardware Wallet, along with detailed explanations of their parameters and behavior.

 <a name="documentation"></a>

 ## Additional Resources

 For more information, refer to the following resources:

-- [Guides](https://bitcoinerlab.com/guides): Comprehensive explanations and playgrounds to help you learn how to use the module.
+- **[Guides](https://bitcoinerlab.com/guides)**: Comprehensive explanations and playgrounds to help you learn how to use the module.
+- **[API](https://bitcoinerlab.com/modules/descriptors/api)**: Dive into the details of the Classes, functions, and types.
-- [Stack Exchange answer](https://bitcoin.stackexchange.com/a/118036/89665): Focused explanation on the constructor, specifically the `signersPubKeys` parameter, and the usage of `updatePsbtAsInput`, `finalizePsbtInput`, `getAddress`, and `getScriptPubKey`.
+- **[Stack Exchange answer](https://bitcoin.stackexchange.com/a/118036/89665)**: Focused explanation on the constructor, specifically the `signersPubKeys` parameter, and the usage of `updatePsbtAsInput`, `getAddress`, and `getScriptPubKey`.
-- [Integration tests](https://github.com/bitcoinerlab/descriptors/tree/main/test/integration): Well-commented code examples showcasing the usage of all functions in the module.
+- **[Integration tests](https://github.com/bitcoinerlab/descriptors/tree/main/test/integration)**: Well-commented code examples showcasing the usage of all functions in the module.
-- API Documentation: Auto-generated documentation from the source code, providing detailed information about the library and its methods.
-To generate the API documentation locally, follow these commands:
+- **Local Documentation**: Generate comprehensive API documentation from the source code:

   ```bash
   git clone https://github.com/bitcoinerlab/descriptors